sopra-fs23-group-25/Pictionary-server/README.md

 This Repo uses WebSockets to stream data used between clients.
 Once A User joins a Lobby  they connect to various different WebSocketEndpoints.
 These Endpoints are implemented in the [`WebsocketController`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/controller/WebSocketController.java)
 Most of these Endpoints are simply a way to relay messages from the dedicated Host (the player who started the lobby) to all its players.
 Only in a few Cases the WebSockets interact with other Classes.
 Most important among these, is the Interaction with [`WebsocketService`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/service/WebSocketService.java) to access the lobbyRepository and retrieve all data in the corresponding game.
 This is used to check which players are in a lobby or who has disconnected.

-To Translate A Users guess we created a [`Translator`](https://github.com/sopra-fs23-group-25/Pictionary-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/translator) class which uses the GoogleTranslate API to translate individual Strings.
+To Translate a Users guess we created a [`Translator`](https://github.com/sopra-fs23-group-25/Pictionary-server/tree/main/src/main/java/ch/uzh/ifi/hase/soprafs23/translator) class which uses the GoogleTranslate API to translate individual Strings.
 The Translator Class encapsulates this API and provides Helper-methods to simplify the Translation Workflow.
+All [`Guesses`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/entity/Guess.java) that get submitted are translated to English before they are stored in the [`Game Entity`](https://github.com/sopra-fs23-group-25/Pictionary-server/blob/main/src/main/java/ch/uzh/ifi/hase/soprafs23/entity/Game.java).
 ## Roadmap
 - Image recognition that allows a user to play against a CPU.
 - Saving and sharing of images painted during a turn.